 There are also government schemes available to help people make ends meet.
 For example, those in Council Tax band A-D in England, Wales and Scotland may be eligible for the Council Tax rebate of £150 this month.
 Keep an eye out for other schemes you might be eligible for by visiting your local government website.

-You will be able to obtain a higher rate if you can afford to lock your money away for some time, for example, in a fixed rate bond or ISA, but if this is not possible then an easy access account might be better suited.
+You will be able to obtain a higher interest rate if you can afford to lock your money away for some time, for example, in a fixed rate bond or ISA, but if this is not possible then an easy access account might be better suited.
 This will allow you to access the cash if you were to need it at any point

 Alternatively, a mix of the two might provide a good solution for some savers.